chrisb3275/catalyst-center-templates/README.md

-# Catalyst Center Templates
+# Automation-X AT&T CONNEXUS

-An internal web application for Cisco Engineering teams to view, manage, and download Catalyst Center templates.
-This tool provides a centralized repository for sharing and accessing network configuration templates across your engineering organization.
+An internal web application for the Cisco Automation-X AT&T CONNEXUS team to document, manage, and test Catalyst Center templates.
+This tool provides a centralized repository for tracking template initiatives, testing customer templates internally, and building/deploying templates for the AT&T CONNEXUS project.

 ## 🌐 Live Demo